Consumers, not brands are changing the internet

 Few businesses ever succeeded by refusing to listen to customer feedback and adapting to more closely suit people’s needs.
 It might be a painful evolution to see their brainchild morph beyond its original state.
 But it’s also essential for survival when fast-moving rivals sense the wind shifting direction and act accordingly.

 Let’s reopen Google Maps.
-It’s become one of the most useful apps around because it willingly adapted to user desire for a one-stop shop, not just for navigation but also recommendation.
+It’s become one of the most useful apps around because it willingly adapted to user desire for a one-stop shop, not just for navigation, but also recommendation.
 If it had stood still, it’s a safe bet the app would have been overtaken by multiple map tools that could do the job in a more engaging and efficient way.

-So, this is an obvious opportunity for brands to understand new behaviours and shape their values, products and services around trending consumer curiosity and activity.
-To find out how the platform is really being used and strike out for new horizons.
+So, this is an obvious opportunity for brands to understand new behaviours and shape their values, products and services around trending consumer curiosity and activity; to find out how the platform is really being used and strike out for new horizons.

 Instinct matters more than science

 Hacking is more of an art than a science when it comes to consumers’ use of the internet.
 It happens most frequently in highly visual sectors that engage the senses, such as fashion, music, food and drink.
-So brands must use instinct as well as insight to capture a flavour of the trends going on in the world that they need to respond to.
+So, brands must use instinct as well as insight to capture a flavour of the trends going on in the world that they need to respond to.

-As apps develop and digital technology continues to expand, and become increasingly more fragmented and complex, don’t underestimate the importance of mapping brand interactions against changing customer needs for a smoother, more rewarding customer experience.
+As apps develop and digital technology continues to expand and become increasingly more fragmented and complex, don’t underestimate the importance of mapping brand interactions against changing customer needs for a smoother, more rewarding customer experience.
 After a while, humans will always find new ways to use ‘old’ things; internet as inspiration and innovation is just their modern method.

 As published in Advertising Week.